Kaoticz/Json2Sharp/Json2SharpLib/README.md

  */
 ```

-You can customize the conversion by initializing a `Json2SharpOptions` object and populating its members to suit your needs.
+You can also customize the conversion by initializing a `Json2SharpOptions` object and populating its members to suit your needs.

 ```cs
 Json2SharpOptions options = new()